SpinifexGroup/python-userful/README.md

 # python-userful

-Unofficial Python Client For Userful API.
+Unofficial Python Client For [the Userful REST API](http://dev.userful.com/rest/#).

 Note that this client is not feature complete, calls will be added as they are required.

 # Usage